corda/corda-solutions/bn-apps/memberships-management/README.md

 The easiest way of making your flow *"business network aware"* is to extend from `BusinessNetworkAwareInitiatedFlow`.
 Otherwise a counterparty's membership verification would have to be performed manually.

-> It's important to keep in mind that applications which are designed for Business Networks should be taking the list of members from their membership service instead of the Network Map (for example to populate a ComboBox in the UI).
+> It's important to keep in mind that applications which are designed for Business Networks should be taking the list of available peers from their membership service instead of the Network Map (for example to populate a ComboBox in the UI).

-> Please note that during development you can take advantage of extending from `BusinessNetworkOperatorFlowLogic` and `BusinessNetworkOperatorInitiatedFlow` if you are developing custom flows for BNO.
+> Please note that during development you can take an advantage of extending from `BusinessNetworkOperatorFlowLogic` and `BusinessNetworkOperatorInitiatedFlow` if you are developing custom flows for BNO.